taichi-dev/taichi/docs/offset.rst

 Coordinate offsets
 ==================

-- A Taichi tensor can be defined with **coordinate offsets**.
-The offsets will move tensor bounds so that tensor origins are no longer zero vectors.
+- A Taichi field can be defined with **coordinate offsets**.
+The offsets will move field bounds so that field origins are no longer zero vectors.
 A typical use case is to support voxels with negative coordinates in physical simulations.
 - For example, a matrix of ``32x64`` elements with coordinate offset ``(-16, 8)`` can be defined as the following:

 .. code-block:: python

     a = ti.Matrix(2, 2, dt=ti.f32, shape=(32, 64), offset=(-16, 8))

-In this way, the tensor's indices are from ``(-16, 8)`` to ``(16, 72)`` (exclusive).
+In this way, the field's indices are from ``(-16, 8)`` to ``(16, 72)`` (exclusive).

 .. code-block:: python